Sowmya-Ramesh-7/LoveLocal/README.md

 # LoveLocal BuildHer Internship Program Interview Tasks

-Code Explanation is Included in the form of Documentation Comment Output is provided within the Description of commit message
+Code Explanation is Included in the form of Documentation Comment.
+Output is provided within the Description of commit message

 ## Questions Picked